IkiliagwuC/Ethereum-Projects/README.md

 # Ethereum-Projects

-collection of beginner Ethereum projects in solidity
+collection of beginner Ethereum projects in solidity with explanation in comments